nevermined-io/nvm-docs/docs/tutorials/assets.md

 description: Building a DApp using Nevermined frameworks 2
 ---

 # How to create and consume your first assets in a React application integrated with Nevermined

-Following with our series, this is going to continue showing how to unblock Nevermined features using [Nevermined Components](https://github.com/nevermined-io/react-components).
+Following with our series, this is going to continue showing how to unblock Nevermined features using our [SDK](../nevermined-sdk/intro).

 ## Prerequisites